 Distinctive Accommodations with Historic Character

-No cookie-cutter chain hotels for us—we’ve chosen only the most unique, interesting and exceptionally comfortable lodgings for our Quebec nature adventure.
+We’ve chosen only the most unique, interesting and exceptionally comfortable lodgings for our Quebec nature adventure.
 From the classic, red-roofed Hotel Tadoussac at the mouth of Saguenay Fjord to the chateau-style Le Manoir Richelieu surveying the St. Lawrence River from high on a hill, our accommodations are as much a highlight of your trip as our nature destinations.

 Two Expedition Leaders Mean More Choices for You